A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Introduction

-\paragraph*{Our Contributions} \makeatletter \ltx@ifclassloaded{svjour3}{\quad}{} \makeatother In contrast to the prevailing literature, in this paper we study PDE-constrained shape optimization problems from the discretize-then-optimize perspective.
+In contrast to the prevailing literature, in this paper we study PDE-constrained shape optimization problems from the discretize-then-optimize perspective.
 We characterize the set of admissible vertex positions as an open, connected submanifold of the vector space of all vertex positions, termed the manifold of triangular meshes~$\planarmanifold$.
 We demonstrate by example that discretized shape optimization problems generally do not possess solutions in this set.
-We then study two approaches to remedy the situation.
-First, we introduce a penalty functional which, briefly speaking, controls the mesh quality.
+To overcome this problem we introduce a penalty functional which, briefly speaking, controls the mesh quality.
 When added to the shape optimization objective, it renders discrete shape optimization problems well-posed.
 Subsequently, such penalized problems can be solved by standard gradient- or Newton-type optimizers.